 - To demonstrate the tangible UKSG support wishes to offer new career professionals

-Further details on eligibility, how to enter, funding and support on offer will be made available in early 2019.
+Further details on eligibility, how to enter, funding and support on offer are available here

 White paper series